Harmonics (electrical power): Sources

 A pure sinusoidal voltage is a conceptual quantity produced by an ideal AC generator built with finely distributed stator and field windings that operate in a uniform magnetic field.
 Since neither the winding distribution nor the magnetic field are uniform in a working AC machine, voltage waveform distortions are created, and the voltage-time relationship deviates from the pure sine function.
 The distortion at the point of generation is very small (about 1% to 2%), but nonetheless it exists.
 Because this is a deviation from a pure sine wave, the deviation is in the form of a periodic function, and by definition, the voltage distortion contains harmonics.

 When a sinusoidal voltage is applied to a linear time-invariant load, such as a heating element, the current through it is also sinusoidal.
 In non-linear and/or time-variant loads, such as an amplifier with a clipping distortion, the voltage swing of the applied sinusoid is limited and the pure tone is polluted with a plethora of harmonics.

 When there is significant impedance in the path from the power source to a nonlinear load, these current distortions will also produce distortions in the voltage waveform at the load.
 However, in most cases where the power delivery system is functioning correctly under normal conditions, the voltage distortions will be quite small and can usually be ignored.

 Waveform distortion can be mathematically analysed to show that it is equivalent to superimposing additional frequency components onto a pure sinewave.
 These frequencies are harmonics (integer multiples) of the fundamental frequency, and can sometimes propagate outwards from nonlinear loads, causing problems elsewhere on the power system.

 The classic example of a non-linear load is a rectifier with a capacitor input filter, where the rectifier diode only allows current to pass to the load during the time that the applied voltage exceeds the voltage stored in the capacitor, which might be a relatively small portion of the incoming voltage cycle.

 Other examples of nonlinear loads are battery chargers, electronic ballasts, variable frequency drives, and switching mode power supplies.

+Interharmonics

+The power industry had coined a term interharmonic to designate a variation of the AC power line voltage or current that is not a harmonic of the line ("fundamental") frequency.
+When analyzing a period of the fundamental frequency, an interharmonic appears to be a non-periodic distortion of the power system waveform.
+An interharmonic with a frequency less than the fundamental is called a subharmonic.
+The main sources of interharmonics are cycloconverters and arcing loads (arc welders and arc furnaces).